lxxxl123/mjt-maven/note/FW.md

 - appear:
     - appear to be nothing , but talk : sb says empty words

+## appropriate
+- (adj.) suitable, fitting, or correct for a particular context or situation

+## access
+- access
+  - (n.) the method of getting near to a place
+  - (n.) the right to use
+     - (p.) have access to sth
+- assess
+  - (v) to check or test something , evaluate

 ## ascent

 - ascent/e'sent/:
   - (n.) the act of moving upwards
+- descent:
+  - (n.) the act of moving downwards
 - indecent/in'di'sent/
   - (adj.) morally offensive, especially in a sexual way
   - (adj.) not suitable for a sexual context
 - accent/æ'ksent/
   - (n.) a way of speaking or writing that is different from the usual way

 ## Athens